-Seahawks roster cutdown day thread: Paxton Lynch waived as Seahawks begin making moves
+NFL Roster cutdown day: Jaron Brown, Earl Mitchell, Jazz Ferguson, Jamar Taylor released as Seahawks continue making moves Saturday

+The NFL Network, the league’s flagship station, also reported that the Seahawks were releasing veteran cornerback Jamar Taylor and rush end Cassius Marsh.
+Taylor had seemed the favorite for the nickel cornerback spot but coach Pete Carroll had also said last week that the position remained wide open.
+Akeem King and Ugo Amadi also played there substantially in the preseason.
+Marsh was likely deemed expendable after the trade for Jadeveon Clowney and with Ziggy Ansah apparently set to be ready of the start of the regular season.

+Ferguson was the team’s leading receiver in the preseason with seven receptions for 119 yards and a touchdown, but he also was battling an uphill fight to make the roster with Seattle potentially keeping only five or six receivers.
+If Ferguson clears waivers he could be re-signed to the practice squad Sunday.
+As for Mitchell, the 10-year veteran — who was signed in the wake of the suspension of Jarran Reed to potentially add depth at tackle — could be back after week one when his contract would not be guaranteed.

-The Seahawks have waived backup quarterback Paxton Lynch, a source told the Seattle Times on Friday, the first known move by the team as Seattle begins the task of paring its roster from 90 to 53.
+The Seahawks first began making moves on Friday, waiving backup quarterback Paxton Lynch, a source told the Seattle Times, the first known move by the team as Seattle began paring its roster from 90 to 53.

+Seattle also later released veteran defensive back DeShawn Shead, with Shead confirming the news via his Twitter account.

+Shead played for the Seahawks from 2012-17 before spending last season with Detroit and then being re-signed by Seattle in July when injuries hit the position (specifically, rookie Marquise Blair starting on the PUP list and Lano Hill not returning until mid-August while still recovering from off-season hip surgery.)

+Shead spent time playing both cornerback and safety in the preseason but apparently was unable to convince the coaches — for now, anyway — that he deserved a spot on the 53-man roster.

+“I’m grateful for the opportunity to compete once again as a hawk!,” Shead wrote via Twitter.
+“I will always appreciate and have love for the 12’s!
+Can’t wait to see what next!”

 Teams must be at the regular-season maximum of 53 by 1 p.m.
-Saturday.
+Saturday, Seattle time.

 Waiving Lynch means Geno Smith will be the backup quarterback to Russell Wilson.
-That’s no surprise as Smith played well in the final two preseason games and ended the preseason 18-34 for 282 yards, two touchdowns and no interceptions.
-Lynch, who was a first-round pick of the Broncos in 2016, was 18-37 for 180 yards, one touchdown and no interceptions.
+That’s no surprise as Smith played well in the final two preseason games and ended the preseason 18-34 for 282 yards, two touchdowns and no interceptions with a passer rating of 100.4 that was the best on the team.
+Lynch, who was a first-round pick of the Broncos in 2016, was 18-37 for 180 yards, one touchdown and no interceptions and a passer rating of 71.9.

 Smith left Thursday’s preseason finale against the Raiders late in the second quarter after having “got a little tweak” in his left knee, in the words of head coach Pete Carroll.
-That’s the same knee on which Smith had had surgery two weeks ago to remove a cyst.
+That’s the same knee on which Smith had had surgery three weeks ago to remove a cyst.
 But the knee apparently checked out OK given that Lynch was waived.

 Seattle also had signed former Ohio State star J.T.
 Barrett as a backup while Smith was out, but he played in only one game, throwing only three passes, and wasn’t considered a viable candidate for the job.